-To be able to lawfully site the new tank within the same footprint of the old one the installer recommended Tuffa’s fire protected heating oil tank range.
-These tanks are integrally fitted with fire-rated protection meaning they can lawfully and safely sited next to structures within the 1.8m limit where ordinary tanks would be incompliant.
-The alternative, which Kirsty didn’t like, would mean siting the oil tank within direct sight in the garden “not that the Tuffa tank was an eye-sore”.
+The installer recommended Tuffa’s fire protected heating oil tank range.
+These tanks are integrally fitted with a unique and patented fire rated material.
+This enables installers to site a tank directly next to, or even inside, a building or other structure.
+The alternative, which Kirsty sought to avoid, would mean siting the oil tank in an obstructive location in the garden within direct sight of the house.
+This is something that Kirsty felt would ruin the look of her cottage garden.

 After a quick Google search and receiving a second quote from an oil tank manufacturer who were “quite blunt and unhelpful”, Kirsty got through to Tuffa.